Golden Rule Kate: Censorship

 Like many American films of the time, Golden Rule Kate was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors issued the film an Adults Only permit and required the following changes: reel 1, flash gambling scenes and cut all scenes of women embracing men at the bar or women drinking at the bar; reel 2, flash two gambling scenes and cut all but one scene of girl pointing gun at minister and all but one scene of girl with gun holding back crowd at saloon; reel 3, cut close-up of blonde woman and man drinking at bar; reel 4, flash all gambling scenes and cut 5 scenes of man and girl embracing at bar; and reel 5, cut scene of shooting man.

+Before the film could be exhibited in Kansas, the Kansas Board of Review required the elimination of three intertitles referencing the minister's ties to both God and the Devil, and to shorten all scenes of him at the bar.

 Preservation status

-A print film still exists although possibly in an abridged form.
+Prints of the film still exist at the Library of Congress and the Academy Film Archive, although only in an abridged form.